KIOSK AT THE DAM - AN OASIS WITHIN WELLINGTON DAM NATIONAL PARK

 InformatioN AT THE KIOSK

-Drop into the Kiosk to pick up maps and information for all of the activities in the park and surrounding area.
+Free maps and information for all of the activities in the park and surrounding area.

 Wellington dam national park